This section will give health care providers the information needed to comply with

 procedures in administrative transactions.
 There are three volumes of ICD-9-CM.

 Volumes 1 and 2 contain the codes for reporting diagnoses and symptoms.
 Volume 3

 contains the codes for reporting surgical and nonsurgical procedures in hospital

 On Jan.
 16, 2009, the Department of Health and Human Services (HHS) published a

-regulation requiring the replacement of ICD-9 with ICD-10 on Oct.
-1, 2013.
+regulation requiring the replacement of ICD-9 with ICD-10.
 The regulation

 names ICD-10-CM for reporting diagnoses in all clinical situations and ICD-10-PCS